StructRe: Rewriting for Structured Shape Modeling: Rewriting rules learning

 \paragraph{Decoder} The decoder $D_R$ is a parallel decoding transformer network \cite{carion2020detr}, that transforms trainable query vectors $[\vb{q}_i], i{\in}[N_q]$ into output states $[\vb{q}'_i]$, through interleaved self-attention and cross-attention layers that attend to $[\vb{e}^s_i], [\vb{e}^p_i], \vb{e}^d$.
 The query set size $N_q$ is chosen to be larger than the number of parts in each shape.
 As shown in Fig.~\ref{fig:observation}, the learned queries correspond to consistent structure composition patterns across objects.

-\paragraph{Structure prediction.} Given the decoder output $[\vb{q}'_i]$, we apply four projection heads on each token $\vb{q}'_i$ to recover the target parts and hierarchy structure between two levels: \begin{itemize} \itemsep{0mm} \item The existence head gives the probability $\textrm{P}^{ext}_i \in[0,1]$ of whether the token exists as an output part. \item The geometry head predicts the shape code $\vb{s}'_i\in\vb{\Sigma}$ of the output part. \item The bounding box head recovers the bounding box $B'_i$ of the output part. \item The pointer head computes for each input part $s_j$, the probability of $q_i$ being adjacent to it by a pointer mechanism \cite{VinyalsPointer15}, to be $\textrm{P}^{adj}_{i,j} = \sigma\ \bigl( MLP_p(\vb{q}'_i)\cdot MLP_p(\vb{e}^s_j) \bigr)$, where $\sigma(\cdot)$ is the sigmoid function and $MLP_p$ is a small 3-layer MLP for feature transformation. \end{itemize}
+\paragraph{Structure prediction.} Given the decoder output $[\vb{q}'_i]$, we apply four projection heads on each token $\vb{q}'_i$ to recover the target parts and hierarchy structure between two levels: \begin{itemize} \itemsep{0mm} \item The existence head gives the probability $\textrm{P}^{ext}_i \in[0,1]$ of whether the token exists as an output part. \item The geometry head predicts the shape code $\vb{s}'_i\in\vb{\Sigma}$ of the output part. \item The bounding box head recovers the bounding box $B'_i$ of the output part. \item The pointer head computes for each input part $s_j$, the probability of $q_i$ being adjacent to it by a pointer mechanism \cite{VinyalsPointer15}, to be $\textrm{P}^{adj}_{i,j} = \sigma\ \bigl( MLP_p(\vb{q}'_i)\cdot MLP_p(\vb{e}^s_j) \bigr)$, where $\sigma(\cdot)$ is the sigmoid function, $MLP_p$ is a small 3-layer MLP for feature transformation, and the adjacency means that two parts form a child/parent relationship. \end{itemize}

 \paragraph{Matching.} Given the predicted parts that are not aligned with target parts $[\overline{s}_j],j\in[N_{gt}]$ in either numbers or ordering, we first build a matching between the two sets, according to which training losses can be computed.
 The matching cost between every pair of predicted part and GT part compares their similarities in all three aspects of existence, geometry and bounding box: